advanced-rest-client/api-console-docs/README.md

 ## Using the the element in the content script.

-1. Copy the file from `./build/` to your extension package:
+#### Copy source files from `./build/` to your extension package:

 ```
-cp ./build/api-console-build.html ../path-to-extension/api-console-docs.html
+cp ./build/api-console-docs.html ../path-to-extension/api-console-docs.html
+cp ./build/api-console-docs.js ../path-to-extension/api-console-docs.js
 ```

+This files are CSP ready.
+The `api-console-docs-bundle.html` file is cobining JavaScript and HTML content into single file.

 Note name change when copying.
 This name will be used in other code examples.

-2. List the file in the `manifest.json` file:
+#### List the file in the `manifest.json` file:

 ```
 {
   ...
   "web_accessible_resources": [
-    "api-console-docs.html"
+    "api-console-docs.html",
+    "api-console-docs.js"
   ],
   ...
 }
 ```

-3. In content script import the element:
+#### In content script import the element:

 ```
 var link = document.createElement('link');